 As someone who has personally completed the 100 envelope challenge (twice), I can tell you that this method of saving money does work but it truly does require patience, time, dedication and of course, money.

-This trend is perfect for saving on a down payment for a house, paying off debt, paying off student loans, saving for a big purchase such as a vacation, establishing an emergency fund, etc. The possibilities are endless!
+Overall, this trend is perfect for saving on a down payment for a house, paying off credit card debt, paying off student loans, saving for a big purchase such as a vacation, establishing an emergency fund, starting a savings habit, etc. The possibilities are endless!

 What is the 100 Envelope Challenge?

 The 100 Envelope Challenge is a fun way to save money.
 You start with 100 envelopes and write numbers from 1 to 100 on them.
 Every day, pick one envelope at random.
 If the envelope says ‘5’, put $5 in it.
 Keep doing this each day.
 When you’ve filled all the envelopes, you’ll have $5,050 saved up!